 Cookie butter is a spread made up of crushed speculoos cookies butter, flour, and sugar.
-If you've even flown Delta, you know those delicious Biscoff cookies they hand out mid-flight?
+If you've ever flown Delta, you know those delicious Biscoff cookies they hand out mid-flight?
 Those are an example of speculoos cookies—which are very popular in European bakeries.
 Cookie butter can be used much like peanut butter in most baking recipes.
 If you've never tried it, you are seriously missing out!

 Tough and dry blondies can usually be attributed to one of two different things: (1) You caked them in the oven for too long.
 Blondies should be taken out of the oven when they are slightly underdone.
-They will continue to bake in the pan afterwards.
+They will continue to bake in the pan afterward.
 (2) You mixed your batter too much and over-developed the gluten.
 This will cause your blondies to be tough instead of chewy.
 Make sure you mix the ingredients with a very light touch.

 Are you baking for a crowd?
 You can absolutely double this recipe!
-Simply double all the ingredients and bake in a 9x13 inch pan.
+Simply double all the ingredients and bake in a 9x13-inch pan.
 Keep an eye on the oven as these brownies will take about 5 additional minutes to cook.